wrahool/wrahool.github.io/_pages/miscellaneous.md

 - *One, Two, Three ...
 Infinity* by George Gamow
 - *Physics for Entertainment* by Yakov Perelman
 - *The Count of Monte Cristo* by Alexandre Dumas
+- *Chronotantra* by Prithwis Mukerjee

+This list would be incomplete without mentioning some writers whose books and stories I enjoy in general.
+These include:

-- Short stories by R. K. Narayan
+- R. K. Narayan
-- Short stories by Ruskin Bond
+- Ruskin Bond
-- Byomkesh stories by Sharadindu Bandyopadhyay
+- Sharadindu Bandyopadhyay
-- Anything by Roald Dahl
+- Roald Dahl
-- Anything by P. G. Wodehouse
+- P. G. Wodehouse

 ### TV shows
 TV shows that I have enjoyed (and enjoy) watching -